MC-DeltaT/cpu-performance-demos/indirect-jump-prediction/README.md

 You should find that `predictable.s` runs significantly faster than `unpredictable.s` (about 50% faster on the machines I have tested).

-The reason is branch prediction.
-Modern CPUs try to guess the result of a comparison + conditional jump (branch) to avoid stalling their instruction pipeline on waiting for the compare.
+The reason is indirect jump prediction.
+Modern CPUs try to guess the target location of an indirection jump to avoid stalling the instruction pipeline waiting for the calculation of the location.
 If the guess is correct, the speedup can be significant; however, if the guess is wrong, the CPU must "go back" and redo execution on the correct instruction path.

-If the result of the comparison is essentially random - as is the case in `unpredictable.s` - the CPU cannot do much better than 50% prediction accuracy.
+If the target location is essentially random - as is the case in `unpredictable.s` - the CPU cannot do much better than 50% prediction accuracy.
-On the other hand, if the comparison result follows a pattern that the CPU can recognise - as is the case in `predictable.s` - the prediction rate can be near 100%.
+On the other hand, if the target location follows a pattern that the CPU can recognise - as is the case in `predictable.s` - the prediction rate can be near 100%.